I was seven when my father died. Hard age for a boy. Most kids got to learn how to swing a bat,

 I don't know what's going on, but I've got this nagging feeling, my life's about to change big time!

 For the better?

 The Calling of Mike Malone by M.L.
-Archer cover done by the amazing
+Archer is coming from the

 Muse It Up Publishing side of Muse Publishing, Inc. this August 2011.

 Click on the direct links for M.L.
 Archer's BLOG and AUTHOR'S PAGE

 And remember at Muse we are always honoring the motto created by our

 Come join us.
 Be a part of this incredible Dream now

 rocking the reading world!